ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-that it is possible to prove a security reduction from the security properties of hybrid signature scheme to the properties of the respective ingredient signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.  Otherwise an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the standardization processes and analysis performed to date on ingredient algorithms.
+that it is possible to prove a security reduction from the security properties of hybrid signature scheme to the properties of the respective ingredient signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.
+As a simple example, the security of a concatenation combiner in which, e.g., a post-quantum signature and a classical signature are generated over the same message, then concatenated to generate the dual/hybrid signature can be reduced to the security of the component signature schemes in a black-box way [HYBRIDSIG].
+As such it is proof-composable.

+If a hybrid combiner is not proof-composable, an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the standardization processes and analysis performed to date on ingredient algorithms.
 The resulting hybrid signature would be, in effect, an entirely new